jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: C# and GMail

 **Thoughts:**  I needed a break from CSS today.
 I was watching YouTube and found a video where a guy was making an app that used C# to check Gmail using the Gmail API and OAuth.
 I found that interesting so today I spent it learning how to use the Gmail API.
 I am able to read emails and read conversations and it has been very fun!

+### Day 39: October 10, 2025

+**Today's Progress**: CSS Halloween

+**Thoughts:**  I worked on the codepen challenge today.
+I frustrated myself with it again.
+I am not able to come up with a way to get it to do what I want.
+I spent longer on it than I wanted to today with nothing to show for it.